 Washington, DC 20001

-If you are a current Georgetown University student expecting to graduate this spring, you do not need to apply to Georgetown Summer School.
-Simply register for your summer courses in MyAccess.
-The courses you take at Georgetown Summer School after your degree posts to your student record will be part of your non-degree student record at the School of Continuing Studies.
+If you are a current Georgetown University student expecting to graduate this spring, you do not need to apply to Georgetown Summer Sessions.
+You may register for your summer courses in MyAccess.
+The courses you take at Georgetown Summer Sessions after your degree posts to your student record will be part of your non-degree student record at the School of Continuing Studies.

-If you are a newly admitted student who will begin a degree program at Georgetown in the fall, you do not need to apply to the Georgetown Summer School.
-Please complete the New Incoming First Year and Transfer Students Summer School Request Form.
-Email your completed form to the Assistant Dean of the Summer School.
+If you are a newly admitted student who will begin a degree program at Georgetown in the fall, you do not need to apply to Georgetown Summer Sessions.
+Please complete the New Incoming First Year and Transfer Students Summer Sessions Request Form.
+Instructions on how to fill out the form can be found here.
+Email your completed form to Georgetown Summer Sessions directly.
 Your dean or advisor will contact you if there are any questions or issues with your course requests.
-If there are no questions or issues about your request, you will receive a confirmation from the Summer School with your course schedule and other important information about your summer at Georgetown experience.
+If there are no questions or issues about your request, you will receive a confirmation from Georgetown Summer Sessions with your course schedule and other important information about your summer at Georgetown experience.

-If you have any questions about the course request form or Summer School in general, please email the Summer School or call at (202) 687-3687.
+If you have any questions about the course request form or Summer Sessions in general, please email Georgetown Summer Sessions or call at (202) 784-7356.

 CONSORTIUM UNIVERSITY STUDENTS – Follow these steps to apply:

-- Please see the Consortium Coordinator at your home institution to find out if you should apply for Georgetown Summer School as a visiting student or as a consortium student.
+- Please see the Consortium Coordinator at your home institution to find out if you should apply for Georgetown Summer Sessions as a visiting student or as a consortium student.

-- If your Consortium Coordinator approves your application as a visiting student, apply online AND mail your most recent official transcript to the Summer School.
+- If your Consortium Coordinator approves your application as a visiting student, apply online AND mail your most recent official transcript to Georgetown Summer Sessions.